usaid-cs/yesterday-i-learned/sql.md

 - To get how much space your tables use, run [this frankenstein query](https://wiki.postgresql.org/wiki/Disk_Usage), or `SELECT relname AS table_name, c.reltuples AS row_estimate, pg_total_relation_size(c.oid) AS total_bytes FROM pg_class c WHERE relkind = 'r' ORDER BY total_bytes DESC;`.
 - **Select text only after converting it to `TEXT`**. `SELECT 'Foo'` is actually of unknown type. `SELECT 'Foo'::TEXT` returns a column with type `text` (test with `pg_typeof('Foo'::TEXT)`).
 - If you try to shrink/decrease a `varchar` column's length (for example from `varchar(100)` to `varchar(1)`), all the data needs to fit in the new column.
 Postgres will NOT truncate the column for you: `ERROR:  value too long for type character varying(1)`.
 You can do a `USING` to limit the length of data as you alter: `ALTER TABLE foo ALTER COLUMN bar TYPE varchar(1) USING bar::varchar(1);`.
+* [`WITH` expressions](https://www.postgresql.org/docs/10/queries-with.html) (common table expressions) allow you do declare basically anything inside the `WITH` block, and use it in the query that follows: `WITH regional_sales AS (SELECT...)
+SELECT ...
+FROM regional_sales`.
+Word has it that [CTEs are quite expensive](https://hakibenita.medium.com/be-careful-with-cte-in-postgresql-fca5e24d2119) if used incorrectly.

 ## Performance